ilios/user-guide/courses-and-sessions/courses/README.md

   - **Universal Locator:** read-only descriptor field containing database ID

 ### Detail
-This refers to the other listed attributes of the course that can be maintained only after "Show Details" has been clicked.
+This refers to the other course attributes listed below that can be maintained only after "Show Details" has been clicked.

   - - **Leadership:** maintain course directors, administrators, and student advisors
   - - **Objectives:** maintain / manage objectives and their relationships to parent (program year) objectives, vocabulary terms, and MeSH terms